Clanna Gael Fontenoy GAA

-Clanna Gael Fontenoy is a Gaelic Athletic Association club based at Ringsend, Dublin, Ireland, serving Sandymount, Irishtown, Ringsend and its surrounding areas.
+Clanna Gael Fontenoy is a Gaelic Athletic Association club based at Irishtown, Dublin, Ireland, serving Sandymount, Irishtown, Ringsend and its surrounding areas.

 History

 The club was founded in 1968 through the amalgamation of the Fontenoys (founded in 1892, named for the Battle of Fontenoy, where the Irish Brigade fought) and Clanna Gael (founded in 1929).
 Clanna Gael has played many matches at St Anne's Park in Raheny and Clontarf, but the main locus of the combined club has long been Ringsend.